madvillax/evee/README.md

 - Telegram companion for instant alerts, reply drafts, quick feedback, manual scans, and daily digests
 - Secure, expiring, one-time codes for linking a Telegram identity to an authenticated web workspace
 - Light and dark themes with a responsive application shell
-- Shared Turso data model so web, Telegram, Eve, and Trigger.dev operate on the same workspace
+- Shared Turso data model so web, Telegram, Mastra, and Trigger.dev operate on the same workspace

 ## Stack